Mike Markkula: Apple

-Markkula served as Apple's chairman of the board from 1985 to 1997.
+Markkula served as Apple's chairman of the board from 1985 to 1997, except during the period he served as CEO, and a brief time in 1996.
 In 1996 Fortune described him as "the reclusive chairman who has always been the real power at Apple".
 As chairman Markkula approved Jef Raskin's 1979 plan to start designing what would become the Macintosh, then prevented Jobs from killing the project in favor of his own Lisa.
 In 1985, Markkula took John Sculley's side in a dispute with Jobs, causing the latter to leave the company; he would later help to force Sculley out in 1993.
 Fortune wrote "Apple CEOs have two things in common: They all get into big trouble; and Markkula always sorts out the mess".

 In addition to providing what The New York Times later described as "adult supervision" to the younger Jobs and Wozniak, as a trained engineer Markkula also possessed technical skills.
 Michael Tomczyk recalled being surprised by the technical sophistication of a software question Markkula asked Wozniak.
 He wrote several early Apple II programs, served as a beta tester for Apple hardware and software, and wrote one of the first three programs available for the unsuccessful Apple III.
 Wozniak was motivated to design the Disk II floppy disk drive system after Markkula found that a checkbook-balancing program he had written loaded too slowly from a data cassette.
 Markkula retired from Apple after Jobs returned as interim CEO in 1996.
 He supported Jobs' 1997 return and agreed to step down from Apple's board.

 Wozniak, who designed the first two Apple computers, credits Markkula for the success of Apple more than himself.